behnamazimi/practical-front-end-projects/readme.md

 # Practical Front-End Projects with Pure Javascript, CSS, and HTML

-> Welcome to the Practical Front-End Projects repository!
+> Welcome to the SHYAM Practical Front-End Projects repository!

 > This repository contains a range of practical and user-friendly projects for front-end enthusiasts and beginners.
 The primary objective of this repository is to facilitate learning.